-When using Google Meet in business, an office background will give you a more professional look than, say, a background of a beach or a forest.
+When using Google Meet for your business meetings, an office background will give you a more professional look than, say, a background of a beach or a forest.

-In October of 2020, Google introduced the ability to replace your background in Google Meet.
+Google added a feature to Google Meet for replacing your backdrop.
 While Meet includes a number of stock backgrounds, you can upload one or more backgrounds of your choosing.

 The ideal custom background image for Google Meet has a 16:9 aspect ratio, as this matches the dimensions of the participant video frame in Meet.
 With other aspect ratios, the vertical or horizontal sides of the image will be automatically cropped.